Debugging Differential Privacy: A Case Study for Privacy Auditing: Debugging The Privacy Leak

 We found that the issue was an implementation error, where the sensitivity of each layer's gradient was mistakenly reduced by a factor of the batch size $|B|$.
 As a result, the noise added to the gradients was also too small by a factor $|B|$.

 This error might appear to be a simple mistake in translating the paper's algorithm to code.
-Yet, very similar mistakes have previously been made in other differentially private analyses~\cite{tfprivacyissue, park2016variational}.
+Yet, very similar mistakes have previously been made in other differential privacy implementations.
+(We are aware of two prior examples: \cite{Park_VIPS_fix} which was identified and fixed by the authors prior to peer-reviewed publication, and \cite{tfprivacyissue} which is currently ongoing.)
 We thus describe this bug in more detail below, along with some suggestions on how to detect and mitigate similar bugs in the future.

 \paragraph{Calibrating sensitivity to batch size.}

 The implementation of Backpropagation Clipping uses the standard cross-entropy loss, which averages the losses of each example in a batch:

 Thus, the gradient of the batch loss is the average of per-example gradients in the batch: